What is the Cost of Living in Berlin: Includes Monthly Expense Breakdown for 2024

 Related Guide: Did you know that you can save more than €200 by signing a new electricity contract when moving into a new apartment in Germany?
 We kid you not!
 Find out how in our detailed Electricity Providers in Germany guide.

 If you’re a foodie like us, then you’ll be happy to hear that food and groceries in Berlin are amongst the cheapest in Europe.
-Mid-priced supermarkets such as Rewe and Edeka usually have the best deals for everything you’d need under the sun.
+Mid-priced supermarkets such as Rewe, Edeka and Kaufland usually have the best deals for everything you’d need under the sun.

 a red basket full of food and groceries sitting in the middle of an aisle in a german supermarket